shopware/docs/guides/plugins/plugins/framework/data-handling/writing-data.md

 The reason for that is simple: With every update action, you need to provide the primary key and the data to be updated.
 For mapping entities though, all data you could provide are primary keys themselves and you can't update primary keys.

 Your only way to solve this is by replacing the association.
-Head over to our guide regarding [replacing associated data](replacing-associated-data.md).
+Head over to our guide regarding [Replacing associated data](replacing-associated-data.md).

 ### Creating associated data

 So you don't want to assign an existing tax entity when creating a product, but rather you'd like to create a new tax entity in the same step.
-That's also possible, and this section will show you an example on how to do it.
+That is also possible, and this section will show you an example on how to do it.

 ```php
 public function writeData(Context $context): void